 - Emergency Services Sector Tabletop Exercise Controller/Evaluator Handbook – VBIED Scenario

 - Homeland Security Exercise and Evaluation Program (HSEEP)

 - Training – Maintaining continuity requires training to establish and hone effective organization continuity practices.
-Relevant courses and other training are available from the Federal Emergency Management Agency (FEMA), FEMA Emergency Management Institute (EMI), U.S. Forest Service (USFS), and the District of Columbia Homeland Security and Emergency Management Agency (DC HSEMA).
+Relevant courses and other training are available from the Federal Emergency Management Agency (FEMA), FEMA Emergency Management Institute (EMI), and U.S. Forest Service (USFS).

 - FEMA Continuity Excellence Series: Professional and Master Practitioner Continuity Certificate Programs